encode/starlette/docs/database.md

 Starlette includes optional database support.
 There is currently only a driver for Postgres databases, but MySQL and SQLite support is planned.

+Enabling the built-in database support requires `sqlalchemy`, and an appropriate database driver.
+Currently this means `asyncpg` is a requirement.

+The database support is completely optional - you can either include the middleware or not, or you can build alternative kinds of backends instead.
+It does not include support for an ORM, but it does support using queries built using [SQLAlchemy Core][sqlalchemy-core].

+Here's a complete example, that includes table definitions, installing the `DatabaseMiddleware`, and a couple of endpoints that interact with the database.

 ```python
 import os
 import sqlalchemy